The Local Area Unemployment Statistics (LAUS) program provides

 several nonstandard areas are defined.
 Where LMAs cross state lines,

-estimates for each multi-county intrastate part of the interstate LMA are created as a
+estimates for each intrastate part of the interstate LMA are created as a

-necessity of the LAUS estimation procedures.
+necessity of the LAUS estimation procedure.
 Similarly, cities that are

 located in more than one county must have estimates created for the city